Employee benefits RFP guide: Best practices and examples

 Having competitive employee benefits is crucial to your business.
 Not only do employee benefits impact your recruitment and retention efforts, but they can also impact your reputation.
 Now more than ever, employers need to deliver benefits plans that are comprehensive, affordable and creative.

 As competition for the best candidates heats up, the days of simply offering vacation, health and retirement plans are gone.
-Indeed, the term ‘employee benefits’ now encompasses those traditional benefits as well as new offerings.
+Indeed, the term ‘employee benefits’ now encompasses those traditional benefits as well as new offerings, sometimes referred to as fringe benefits.
 For example, it’s common to see recruiting employers offer flexible work, professional development, childcare and wellness benefits to tempt talent.
 It’s easy to see why, as 79 percent of employees prefer better or additional benefits to a pay increase according to a study from Glassdoor.
 And, it’s no wonder when you consider that benefits make up about 30 percent of an employees’ total compensation.

 What is a benefits RFP?